bcgov/NotifyBC/docs/docs/miscellaneous/bulk-import.md

 # Bulk Import

-To facilitate migrating subscriptions from other notification systems, _NotifyBC_ provides a utility script to bulk import subscription data from a .csv file.
+To migrate subscriptions from other notification systems, you can use [mongoimport](https://www.mongodb.com/docs/database-tools/mongoimport/). _NotifyBC_ also provides a utility script to bulk import subscription data from a .csv file.
 To use the utility, you need

 - Software installed
   - Node.js